Gay Morning America

 Gay Morning America was a weekly volunteer-run variety show that aired on Manhattan public-access cable for three seasons from 1983 to 1985.
 For the first two seasons, the show ran for one hour on Friday mornings from 7:30-8:30 am EST, and was reduced to a 1/2 hour time slot on Saturday mornings from 11:30 am to 12:00 pm EST in the third and final season.
 The show also featured commercials for Greenwich Village gay establishments, as well as endorsements by the hosts which helped support the show.
 It originally aired on channel 59, W59AT.
 The program's archives are held in the collection of The LGBT Community Center National History Archive.

 History

 Gay Morning America was founded by George Sardi, Johnny Pool, and Lynn Lavner, all of whom either co-owned or frequently performed at the piano bar Waverly Waverly.
-The bar, situated at the corner of Waverly Place and Waverly Place in Greenwich Village, in Manhattan, New York, hosted regular cabaret-style performances.
+The bar, situated at the corner of Waverly Place in Greenwich Village, Manhattan, New York, hosted regular cabaret-style performances.
 Though the clientele was largely gay, it was not exclusively so.
 The show was recorded live at Metro-Access Inc. at 110 E. 23rd Street in Manhattan, New York.
 Many of the episodes were not recorded, or have since been lost.
 Those that remain were donated by George Sardi to The Center in Greenwich Village.